koenraadvanmeerbeek/sGlobe-website/content/publication/2022desie/index.md

  ---
-title: "Climatic legacy effects on the drought response of the Amazon rainforest"
+title: "Disentangling drivers of litter decomposition in a multi-continent network of tree diversity experiments"
 authors:
 - Desie, E.
 - Zuo, J.